Is it compulsory for a dentist to inform the patient of the costs of a dental X-ray beforehand?Dental

 I cannot speak for other dental practices and their policies , but I would strongly advocate any practice to always go through this proper process of informed consent, as standard of care for any patient.

 It is my hope that all dental and medical clinics practice with the same philosophy as what i have described above, instead of relying solely on the display of fees at the registration counter.

 If you feel that you have been coerced to take dental xrays without first being informed of the fees , its benefits to you, the pros and cons of the treatment and any other alternatives, you may ask for a refund or seek recourse at the Singapore Dental Association for mediation.

 I hope this answer helps you and i wish you best of luck in finding a dentist you can trust to be honest , transparent and reliable.

 It is not technically compulsory for the Dentist to inform the patient of X-ray prices.
 However to avoid misunderstandings or a shock when the bill comes, it would be a good idea as a patient to ask what the prices are before commencing any treatment.

 Pricelists are also available at the reception counter of most dental clinics.
 I’m sure most dentists and dental staff are happy to assist you in clinics around Singapore though sometimes it may have to prompted because every clinic has a different practice.

 Hope this helps.

-Patients are frequently confused between Invisalign and Mbrace, 2 of the more popular clear aligner brands in Singapore.
-Dr Meow has previously...READ MORE
+Patients are frequently confused between Invisalign and MBrace® Aligners, 2 of the more popular clear aligner brands in Singapore.
+My colleague has...READ MORE